Bismarck palm trees are one of the most widely used palms for landscaping.

 They are highly sought after for their beauty and versatility.
 They are used for centerpieces and for lining streets and driveways.

-They come in two basic colors, bright green and a dusty steel blue- some also call it silver.
+two basic colors, bright green and a dusty steel blue- some also call it silver.

 The silver/blue ones are very popular in gardens, pots and for center pieces in the front yard.

 It’s no wonder, with their unusual coloring you can’t help but stop and take notice.

 In a tropical place like the DR where everything is green, the steel blue color stands out.

 These trees are very popular in places like Florida where the temperature can drop to below freezing.

 The green variety can tolerate temps to the freezing point.

 The blue ones can actually survive to 28°F and more mature trees can be brought back from even slightly lower temps-if proper care is given.

 The stiff fan shaped leaves are deeply segmented to about a third or so of the way through.
 A mature tree's leaves can get 8 to 10 ft wide.